 top of page

 On September 15, the school in the same building opened its doors to 90 pupils, initially only in Kindergarten through third grade.
 As school enrollment soared to 367 by 1948, the parish organized to build a modern school.
-Bolstered by a $50,000 bequest from Mrs. Catherine Bonifas of Escanaba, a committee of 50 parishioners contacted virtually every member of the parish to raise the balance needed for the $231,000 project.
-The completed school opened in September 1949 and was dedicated by Bishop Thomas L. Noa, with a dedication sermon by Fr.
-Joseph J. Dunleavy, then Associate Pastor and later the fifth pastor of the parish.
+Bolstered by a $50,000 bequest from Mrs. Catherine Bonifas of Escanaba, a committee of 50 parishioners contacted virtually every member of theparish to raise the balance needed for the $231,000 project.
+The completed school opened in September 1949 and was dedicated by Bishop Thomas L. Noa, with a dedication sermon by Father Joseph J. Dunleavy, then Assistant and later the fifth pastor of the parish.

-Under the leadership of Fr.
-Patrick W. Frankard, the parish committed itself to constructing a new place of worship.
+Under the leadership of Father Patrick W. Frankard, the parish committed itself to constructing a new place of worship.
 Construction began in the summer of 1962 and was completed by Palm Sunday, April 5, 1963.
-The palms were blessed in the old church and parishioners processed across the parking lot to the newly completed church for Mass.
-The convent now provided accommodations for nine sisters, while the new rectory was built to house three priests, meeting rooms and parish offices.
+The convent now provided accomodations for nine sisters, while the new rectory was built to house three priests, meeting rooms and parish offices.
 A Newman Center (now Catholic Campus Ministry) was added to serve Northern Michigan students.
 A multi-purpose room (Monsignor Joseph J. Dunleavy Hall) was constructed creating space for a host of parish activities as well as school dining and recreation.

-In 1987, the Sisters of St. Joseph of Carondolet left the parish and the convent was converted to serve as a parish center and as officers for the growing Religious Education Program.
-At the same time, the Sisters of St. Paul de Chartres, who maintain a motherhouse in the Marquette area, began to serve in the education ministry of the parish.
+In 1987 the Sisters of St. Joseph of Carondolet left the parish and the convent was converted to serve as a parish center and as officers for the growing Religious Education Program.
+At the same time, the Sisters of St. Paul de Chartres, who maintain a motherhoue in the Marquette area, began to serve in the education ministry of the parish.

 In 1991, the parish school fully consolidated with Bishop Baraga School to form the Father Marquette Catholic Central School System, offering a total kindergarten through eighth grade Catholic education with an enrollment of about 300 students.
 The St. Michael building houses grades five through eight.